Updated 01 Feb 2023

 - Place each piece cut side up, on a cardboard box (shelf, newspaper, just something breathable) with each piece separate from each other where air can circulate.

-- Let sit for 2 to 3 days or until the cut has healed over.
-You’ll know it’s healed when it has dried over and no longer looks moist and fresh.
+- Let sit for 3 to 4 days or until the cut has healed over.
+You’ll know it’s healed when it has dried over and no longer looks moist or fresh.

 You’ve done it!
 You’re potatoes are prepped and ready for planting.